JWKennington/sgn-ligo/docs/user-guide/gwdata_noise_source.md

 by passing gravitational waves.
 The background noise in these detectors has specific spectral characteristics.

-The `GWDataNoiseSource` produces simulated strain data with these realistic noise characteristics, useful for:
+The `GWDataNoiseSource` produces simulated strain data with noise characteristics inspired by modern GW detectors, useful for:

 - Testing data analysis pipelines
 - Developing and validating gravitational wave search algorithms